 • acceptable cost.

-• the need for periodic coloring;
+• the need for periodic color;

-• the complexity of installation, due to a large weight.
+• mounting complexity due to high weight.

-Steel radiators
+steel radiators

 Advantages:

-• diverse lineup;
+• a diverse range;

 • the need for periodic staining;